Abandoning the American Dream: the story of those who returned to their homeland

 Julia Maricheva came to America from Russia with her dad and his wife.
 On the first try, my father won the green card, which he really dreamed of.
 But Julia never thought about moving to America.

-“My life in Nizhny Novgorod was fine with me, but how could I miss such a chance? - Yulia recalls. - We came to California, to Sacramento.
-For two months I tried to find a job, but nothing worked for me: either the job is not the same, or the wages are very low.
+“My life in Nizhny Novgorod suited me quite well, but how could I miss such a chance? - Yulia recalls. — We came to California, to Sacramento.
+For two months I tried to find a job, but nothing worked for me: either the job was not the right one, or the pay was very low.
 Every day I understood more and more clearly that America is not for everyone.
-After being pushed around for several months, I decided to leave for Russia ”.
+After pushing around for several months, I decided to leave for Russia.”

 In Novgorod, Julia returned to her university and continued her studies.
 She says that in America her knowledge of English would not be enough for study.
 If I had been preparing to leave in advance and more seriously, then perhaps I would have tried to start life here from scratch: get an education, find a good job.
 But these steps seemed unnecessary, because at home everything was not bad at all.